sahinya17/sahinya17/README.md

 :monocle_face: I’m interested in Business and Data Analytics

-:woman_technologist: I’m currently doing my Masters in Business Analytics at Monash University, Australia
+:woman_technologist: I’m currently working as a Analyst Programmer at Symbolix Pty Ltd

-👀 I am looking to collaborate with anyone on any project

 ## :mailbox_with_mail: You can reach me at
 <p align = "center">